pfistfl/pfistfl.github.io/content/imprint.md

 ---
-description: The "kitchen sink," if you will ... a page showing examples of type and page elements included in this template.
+description: Imprint of the website.
 draft: false
 layout: standard
 show_title_as_headline: true
 title: Imprint
 ---

+This website is used solely for private purposes, exemption from the obligation to provide an imprint applies.
 According to §5 TMG and §18 MStV, only online services provided on a commercial basis require identification of the provider.
-As this website is used solely for private purposes, exemption from the obligation to provide an imprint applies.

 Name / Responsible for the content: